Dave O'Brien (sportscaster): Notable broadcasts

 O'Brien won the Achievements in Radio (A.I.R.) award for Best Play-by-Play for his call of Mark McGwire's 59th home run in 1998.

 O'Brien called a triple-overtime college basketball game between Oklahoma State and Texas on January 16, 2007.
 He called the game—which Oklahoma State won, 105–103—on ESPN2 alongside Rick Majerus.

-August 5, 2007 – O'Brien called play-by-play for ESPN's August 4 broadcast of the game between the San Francisco Giants and the San Diego Padres in which Barry Bonds tied the major league all-time home run record with his 755th home run.
+August 4, 2007 – O'Brien called play-by-play for ESPN's August 4 broadcast of the game between the San Francisco Giants and the San Diego Padres in which Barry Bonds tied the major league all-time home run record with his 755th home run.
 The 2-1.
 Swing and a high fly ball, left field.
 Did he get it?
 Backing up, Hairston and it is gone!
 He has done it!
 There's number 755!
 Barry Bonds has tied the greatest individual record in American sports!
 And now it's just Barry Bonds and Hank Aaron, side by side.August 7, 2007 – O'Brien also called the game between the Giants and the Washington Nationals in which Bonds hit his 756th home run, breaking the record that had been held by Hank Aaron for more than 33 years.Bacsik's 3-2 again, there's a swing and a high fly ball, right center field!
-Back it goes, racing back, Logan jumping up, and it's gone!
+Back it goes, racing back, Logan jumping up, and that ball is gone!
 Number 756!
 Barry Bonds stands alone!
 And on the night of August 7, 2007 in San Francisco, California, Barry Lamar Bonds has hit more home runs than any major leaguer in the history of baseball.October 13, 2013 – O'Brien also called David Ortiz's grand slam off Joaquin Benoit in Game 2 of the 2013 American League Championship Series between the Boston Red Sox and the Detroit Tigers for WEEI-FM.Red Sox trailing 5-1 and Papi gets in.
 The big right hander Benoit delivers.
 Swing and a high deep drive into right field, that one's scalded to right!
 Hunter on the move, racing back, it's over his head!
 IT'S GONE, IT'S INTO THE BULLPEN!
 THIS GAME IS TIED!
 THIS GAME IS TIED!
 DAVID ORTIZ!
 DAVID ORTIZ!
 DAVID ORTIZ!March 31, 2017 – O'Brien called the Mississippi State Bulldogs women's basketball team's epic Final Four victory over the UConn Huskies, snapping the latter's record 111-game winning streak and advancing the Bulldogs to the tournament's championship game.
 O'Brien's call of the last shot:Dillingham across midcourt, Dillingham with it.
 5 to get off a shot.
 William on the drive, pull up pull up!
 GOT IT!
 SHE GOT IT!
 SHE GOT IT!
 ONE OF THE GREAT UPSETS IN HISTORY!
 MISSISSIPPI STATE IN OVERTIME AT THE BUZZER!
 MORGAN WILLIAM!
 MISSISSIPPI STATE HAS ENDED THE STREAK AT 111 GAMES!
 IT'S OVER!